segf00lt/mc/README.md

 `mexpr` is a beefed up version of the gnu core utility `expr` specialized for math.
 When finished, it'll be able to:

-- Compute comparison statements, bitwise operations and numerical expressions
+- Compute bitwise operations and numerical expressions
 - Solve equations and systems of equations
 - Maybe do calculus